ARTIST-Association/ARTIST/docs/tutorial_distributed_raytracing.rst

         (...)
     ]

-However, in this tutorial we want to consider all heliostats and therefore set our mapping to ``None``:
+However, as we want to consider all heliostats in this tutorial, we set our mapping to ``None``:

 .. code-block::

     heliostat_target_light_source_mapping = None

-In this case it is later still possible to set a specific default target area index and a default incident ray direction, however if these are not provided then all heliostats are assigned to the first target area found in the scenario with a incident ray direction of "north", i.e., the light source position is directly in the south.
+In this case it is still possible to set a specific default target area index and a default incident ray direction later.
+If these are not provided, all heliostats are assigned to the first target area found in the scenario with an incident ray direction of "north", i.e., the light source position is directly in the south.

 Distributed Raytracing
 ----------------------

-Now we are almost ready to start the distributed raytracing, however we need to first set the resolution of the generated bitmap, and also create a tensor to store the final result:
+Before we can start distributed ray tracing, we need to set the resolution of the generated bitmap and create a tensor to store the final result:

 .. code-block::